IBM/CAST/docs/source/cast-big-data/python-guide.rst

       -v, --verbose         Displays any logs that matched the keyword search.
       --size size           The number of results to be returned. (default=30) -H [host [host ...]], --hostnames [host [host ...]]
-                            A list of hostnames to filter the results to
+                            A list of hostnames to filter the results to (filters on the "hostname" field, job independent).

 findJobsRunning.py
 ^^^^^^^^^^^^^^^^^^